Planète+

 Planète+ (formerly Planète Câble and Planète) is a French television network that primarily broadcasts documentaries.
-It is owned by the Canal+.
+It is owned by Canal+.
 It is available on digital terrestrial television.
 In Canada, a local version entitled Planète+ Canada is distributed by Thema Canada, a local division of Canal+ international distribution company.

 History

 Planète Câble was created on 19 September 1988 by Ellipse Câble to enrich the nascent cable TV offering with a new genre for a thematic channel: documentaries.
 On 14 November 1992, Planète Câble became available by satellite as part of the 4 initial basic channels of the CanalSatellite bouquet.

 On 20 September 1995, MultiThématiques took over from Ellipse Câble with TeleCommunications International inc. and Générale d'images in order to develop the group's channels internationally.
 The channel was exported in Poland on 4 December 1996, and in Italy and Germany in 1997 (in Spain, Canal+ created Documanía in 1993).
 Canal+ divested most of them and only the Polish channel is still active.

 On 4 September 1999, the channel was renamed Planète (since it was no longer broadcast exclusively by cable, this name had become obsolete), and its sister channel Planète 2 was launched that month.

 In the early 2000s, the channel applied to be broadcast on pay DTT, which was due to be launched in 2005.
 Its authorization delivered on 10 June 2003 was cancelled by a Conseil d'État's decision on 20 October 2004, on the grounds that Lagardère Active and Groupe Canal+ jointly controlled Lagardère Thématiques and multiThématiques, whereas a single group is only entitled to hold a maximum of seven national DTT authorisations, and five at the time of the deliberations.
 Both groups divested their cross-shareholdings in January 2005 while Planète reapplied in December 2004 and got its terrestrial licence back.
 Planète began broadcasting its programmes on 21 November 2005 on channel 35 via Canal+'s “Minipack” package (which also included the Paris Première, Eurosport and Canal J channels).